oivinde/tinkering/lamp_simple_fedora/README.md

 Once done, you can check the results by browsing to http://lab01.demo.local/index.php.
 You should see a simple test page and a list of databases retrieved from the database server.

+#### SELinux set to permissive on web server.
+This needs to be sorted out and done right.